QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 Understanding Multiple Dispatch in Julia
 ===============================================

-This section provides more background on how methods, functions, and types are connected
+This section provides more background on how methods, functions, and types are connected.

 Methods and Functions
 ----------------------

-The precise data type is important, for reasons of both efficiency and mathematical correctness
+The precise data type is important, for reasons of both efficiency and mathematical correctness.

-For example consider `1 + 1` vs. `1.0 + 1.0` or `[1 0] + [0 1]`
+For example consider `1 + 1` vs. `1.0 + 1.0` or `[1 0] + [0 1]`.

-On a CPU, integer and floating point addition are different things, using a different set of instructions
+On a CPU, integer and floating point addition are different things, using a different set of instructions.

-Julia handles this problem by storing multiple, specialized versions of functions like addition, one for each data type or set of data types
+Julia handles this problem by storing multiple, specialized versions of functions like addition, one for each data type or set of data types.

-These individual specialized versions are called **methods**
+These individual specialized versions are called **methods**.

-When an operation like addition is requested, the Julia compiler inspects the type of data to be acted on and hands it out to the appropriate method
+When an operation like addition is requested, the Julia compiler inspects the type of data to be acted on and hands it out to the appropriate method.

-This process is called **multiple dispatch**
+This process is called **multiple dispatch**.

 Like all "infix" operators, `1 + 1` has the alternative syntax `+(1, 1)`